The Eagle Crest trail is part of Draper's excellent trail system, even

 you'll see singletrack heading southeast.
 That's Mercer

-Descend Mercer Hollow.
+Keep right at the first trail fork to descend Mercer Hollow.
 As the singletrack ends on a narrow cindered

 road, keep straight, crossing over to doubletrack heading south.
 Stay on the DT until you